 Premises liability cases can arise in various situations, including:

-Our personal injury lawyers can evaluate your claim and determine your legal options for financial recovery.
+A personal injury lawyer can evaluate your claim and determine your legal options for financial recovery.

 How Long Do I Have to File a Premises Liability Case?

-Personal injury victims have two years from the date of their accident to file a lawsuit, under Florida’s statute of limitations.
+Under Florida’s statute of limitations, personal injury victims generally have two years from the date of their accident to file a lawsuit (with some exceptions).
 If they miss this deadline without taking legal action, they can lose their right to recover financial compensation for their injuries.

-Contact Our Safety Harbor Premises Liability Lawyers for a Free Consultation
+Contact A Safety Harbor Premises Liability Lawyer for a Free Consultation

-if you were injured on someone else’s property; a Safety Harbor premises liability lawyer can help.
-Roman Austin Personal Injury Lawyers can investigate your case, discuss your legal rights and options, and negotiate for maximum compensation.
-Call our law office in Safety Harbor, FL, for your free case review.
+If you were hurt on someone else’s property, a Safety Harbor premises liability lawyer can help.
+They can investigate your case, discuss your legal rights and options, and negotiate for maximum compensation.
+Contact the Florida Bar Lawyer Referral Service at (850) 561-5600 for help today.